pak100/Lammps-Tutorial/packmol.md

 9. If the run was a success, then it will give you the running time on the last output line.
 10. Congrats!
 You just ran your first packmol input file.
 The packmol program created an **output** file called ``argon.xyz`` (specified on your input script), which contains the coordinates all for the atoms.

-(Still need to add exactly what you should see in the output file to give validation that the observation is correct)